-The data that you want to collect can be on the same computer on which the Collection Station (or Collection Agent) is installed (local data), or it can be on a different computer (remote data).
+The data that you want to collect can be on the same computer on which theis installed (local data), or it can be on a different computer (remote data).
 You can collect data remotely by creating an SSH connection or connecting to a shared network drive on a Windows computer.

 You can collect data by using one of the following collection mechanisms:

-Depending on the data sources and whether you want to perform local or remote collection, data collectors can be categorized as follows:
+The following table lists the supported data collector types categorized on the basis of the data sources and whether you want to perform local or remote collection:

 |Data sources||Description||Data collectors||Local / remote?|